droid-php/droid-module-nfs-server/README.md

 The steps involved are:-

-1. Update platform packages.
-2. Install the nfs-server package.
+1. Install the nfs-server package.
-3. Create directories to be shared.
+2. Create directories to be shared.
-4. Write configuration files.
+3. Write configuration files.
-5. Stop and then start the NFS Kernel and NFS Common services.
+4. Stop and then start the NFS Kernel and NFS Common services.

 ## Assumptions